krisheswaran/krisheswaran.github.io/index.md

-Prior to that, I was a senior staff software engineer in [Google Research](https://research.google/people/krish-eswaran/) and lead multiple teams focused on applying artificial intelligence to solve real-world problems, some of which have been published in the [_Nature_ family](https://www.nature.com/articles/s41598-021-93967-2) and health-focused journals (e.g. [_The Lancet_ family](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(23)00227-3/fulltext)).
+Prior to that, I was a senior staff software engineer in [Google Research](https://research.google/people/krish-eswaran/) and led multiple teams focused on applying artificial intelligence to solve real-world problems, some of which have been published in the [_Nature_ family](https://www.nature.com/articles/s41598-021-93967-2) and health-focused journals (e.g. [_The Lancet_ family](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(23)00227-3/fulltext)).
 Here is a [recent talk](https://www.youtube.com/watch?v=nYSOl1TEXvk) about our group's work in multimodal medical AI.
-We have also studied how [these solutions will perform in clinical settings](https://blog.google/technology/health/artificial-intelligence-breast-cancer-screening/).
+We also studied how [these solutions will perform in clinical settings](https://blog.google/technology/health/artificial-intelligence-breast-cancer-screening/).

 I have been fortunate to work in a number of teams incubating new ideas at Google, including (in reverse chronological